ansible-collections/amazon.aws/README.md

 - Freenode IRC - ``#ansible-aws`` Freenode channel

+See the [Collection Developer Guide](https://docs.ansible.com/ansible/devel/dev_guide/developing_collections.html) for details on contributing to this repository.

-See the [Ansible Community Guide](https://docs.ansible.com/ansible/latest/community/index.html) for details on contributing to Ansible.
+See the [Ansible Community Guide](https://docs.ansible.com/ansible/latest/community/index.html) for details on contributing to Ansible more generally.

 ## Release notes
 <!--Add a link to a changelog.rst file or an external docsite to cover this information. -->